 Studies have found that delayed cord clamping is not linked to increase the rates of newborn jaundice.

 This option is when you do not clamp or cut the cord after birth.
 Baby stays attached to the umbilical cord and placenta until it dries up and falls off a few days after birth.
 You need to make sure you have somewhere to store the placenta alongside baby before it detaches.

 A special placenta cloth, salt and herb rub will help the placenta dry out and prevent it smelling before it falls off.

-Reasons to have a lotus birth include: spiritual connection to birth; encouraging mom to take it easy and to discourage baby from being ‘passed around’ visitors.
+Reasons to have a lotus birth include a spiritual connection to your baby; encouraging mom to take it easy and to discourage baby from being ‘passed around’ visitors.

 2. Cord Blood Banking

 The blood in your baby’s umbilical cord is known to be rich in stem cells.
 These cells can be collected and used in medical treatment.
 It’s similar to a bone marrow donation, which is also rich in stem cells.

 Collecting this umbilical cord blood is not harmful to your baby.
 It’s taken from areas of clamped cord between where it is cut from baby and attached to the placenta.
 Cord blood banking is still possible if you opt to have delayed cord clamping.

 You have three options when it comes to cord blood banking.

 Cord Blood Donation